macedigital/gulp-sri-hash/README.md

 Referenced css- and js-files must be accessible from the local filesystem.
 In order to calculate correct hashes, style and script files should not be modified any further by build steps running later.

+*Since v1.3.0:*

+A `crossorigin=anonymous` attribute will be added to all updated DOM nodes, unless the attribute has been already been set to value `use-credentials`.
+In the latter case the `crossorigin` attribute is left unchanged.

 ## API

 ### algo (optional)